 What is Invisible ME?

-Invisible ME is an Unincorporated Association which seeks to:
+Invisible ME is a Community Interest Company which seeks to:

 - Widen awareness of ME/CFS (Myalgic Encephalomyelitis/Chronic Fatigue Syndrome), a serious illness affecting the lives of an estimated 250,000 people in the UK, with a focus on people in East Cornwall and surrounding area.